NelKG/nels-yoga/README.md

 The images used in this project are taken from websites  Unsplash and Pexel.
 I was searching for clear and clean images with a high resolution.

-this a website source which I used to assist me code the hero-image in this project.
+This a website source which I used to assist me code the hero-image in this project.
 The hero image is from [link for hero image][Link to website] (https://nicolaslule.com/responsive-full-width-hero-image-using-flex/)
 [Link for image on booking page](<https://www.istockphoto.com/search/search-by-asset?searchbyasset=true&assettype=image&alloweduse=availableforalluses&assetid=1322925863&page=2>
 https://unsplash.com/images/sports/yoga )

 I choose images which are symbolic of nels-yoga and the ethos of the studio.